ggrindstaff/Connectivity/README.md

 # Connectivity

 This repository contains code to analyze topographical maps of landscape for hydrological connectivity.
-* LEM_info contains csv files with persistence homology diagrams for each timestep of [LEM data](https://databank.illinois.edu/datasets/IDB-1558455).
-Columns are timestep T-10 since
+* LEM_info: contains csv files with persistence homology diagrams for each timestep of [LEM data](https://databank.illinois.edu/datasets/IDB-1558455).
+Columns are timestep T-10.
+Also contains wasserstein distance data for each timeseries from timeseries S1 (wass_data_LEM_dist_to_S1.csv).

 Additional data related to this publication can be found at: